mohammedsalem1/Vacation-Tracking-System/README.md

   1. The system must be easy to use.
   2. The system must be accessible on both desktop and mobile devices.

 ## 🚧 Constraints

  1. Is implemented as an extension to the existing intranet portal system, and uses the portal’s single-sign-on mechanisms for all authentication.

- 2. Interfaces with the HR department legacy systems to retrieve required employee information and changes.

- 3. The system must work on both mobile and desktop with responsive design
+ 2. The system must work on both mobile and desktop with responsive design

 ## 📌 Domain [Define Problem]

--- Many organizations lack an efficient and automated system to manage employee vacation requests and approvals.
+ Many organizations lack an efficient and automated system to manage employee vacation requests and approvals.
 Manual methods or basic email-based systems lead to delays, errors, policy violations, and lack of transparency.
 There is a need for a centralized, web-based vacation tracking system that ensures accurate tracking, timely approvals, and policy compliance.

 ## 🎭 Actors:
  1. Manager